 Fritz Ascher's talent showed early.
 At the age of 16 he studied with Max Liebermann, who gave him the "Künstlereinjährige," an art diploma, and recommended him to the art academy Königsberg.
 There the artist befriended among others Eduard Bischoff, who painted a portrait of him in 1912.

 When Hitler came to power, Ascher’s life changed dramatically.
 He was reported to the NSDAP as politically suspect, and from 1933 he was forbidden to work.
-Arrested and brought to Sachsenhausen concentration camp during Kristallnacht (November 9-10, 1938), he was moved to Potsdam prison in January, and freed six months later through the efforts of Gerhard Grassmann, a lawyer friend, and Probst Heinrich Grueber, an Evangelical Protestant minister.
-For two years he was permitted to live openly, but was required to regularly report to the authorities.
-When the officer to whom he reported warned him of deportation in 1942, he turned to Martha Grassmann (b.
-Fenske; Berlin January 16, 1881 - January 24, 1971), who had been a close friend of his mother.
+Arrested during the Novemberpogroms on November 9-10, 1938, he was brought to Sachsenhausen concentration camp, and only six weeks later freed through the efforts of Gerhard Grassmann, a lawyer friend.
+Only a few days later, he was re-arrested and interned at Potsdam Police Prison.
+Through the efforts of Gerhard Grassmann and Probst Heinrich Grüber, an Evangelical Protestant minister, he was freed five months later.
+He moved back to Berlin, where he had to report to the local police station three times a week.
+In 1942, police officer Heinz Wolber warned him of his imminent deportation.
+Ascher turned to Martha Grassmann (b.
+Fenske; Berlin January 16, 1881 - January 24, 1971), mother of Gewrhard and a close family friend.
 For three years she hid him in the partially bombed-out villa Lassenstr.
 28 in the wealthy Grunewald neighborhood of Berlin.
-During these years Ascher wrote poems that give a glimpse into the artist’s innermost feelings.
+During these years Ascher wrote poems that give a glimpse into the artist’s innermost feelings and can be understood as "unpainted paintings."

 On April 29, 1945 Berlin-Grunewald was liberated by the Allies.
 Fritz Ascher stayed in Berlin-Grunewald and resumed his work, mainly in solemn solitude.
 Again and again phases of tremendous creative productivity were interrupted by times of depression, self-talk and sleeplessness, in which he was not approachable.

 As an artist he now came into his own, searching for and developing forms suiting his genuine feelings.
 The subject of his paintings shifted from figuration to landscape.
 Living close to the Grunewald, Berlin’s expansive city forest, the artist observed and painted nature in different light, at different times of day and seasons, which he re-conceived in his studio.
 He created powerful images of trees and meadows, sunrises and sunsets, all devoid of human presence, in which sun and light are a dominant force.
-Very often the light is depicted in a silvery white of mystical quality that recalls Rembrandt and El Greco.
 The trees have mostly heavy, strong trunks, often stand isolated or in pairs, and less often in larger groups.
 The horizontal line, which is never straight, is often elevated.
 Dramatic moments are intensified by expressive colors.
 The compositions are innovative in light, color and rhythm.
 Trees and sun seem to have symbolic meaning.
 The formally inventive and atmospherically dense landscapes are soul paintings that reflect Ascher’s complex emotional life.
-With their expressive colors, bold brushstrokes and reckless surface treatment Ascher found a powerful voice that enriched and continues to enrich the artistic landscape of post-war Germany.
+With their expressive colors, bold brushstrokes and reckless surface treatment Ascher found a powerful artistic voice.

 Fritz Ascher died on March 26, 1970.